 Periodontal Disease Treatment Lake Ozark, MO

-hen we think of common diseases in the United States heart disease, stroke, and cancer tend to come to mind, but actually, gum disease (also known as periodontal disease) is the single most prevalent disease in America.
+When we think of common diseases in the United States, heart disease, stroke, and cancer tend to come to mind, but actually, gum disease (also known as periodontal disease) is the single most prevalent disease in America.
 Periodontal disease affects about 80% of the population.

 That’s three out of four people!

 If you are one of those three people, call our dentist in Lake Ozark, MO.
-Located near West Aurora and Osage Beach, MO.
+Located near Camdenton and Osage Beach, MO.